-The 17th Biennial Conference of the ANZSHM will be held in Newcastle, Australia, in 2021.
-A call for papers and program details will be forthcoming.
+The 17th Biennial Conference of the ANZSHM will be held in Newcastle, Australia, between 7-10 July 2021.
+Click here for the call for papers and further details.

 Applicants for one of the Ben Haneman Memorial Conference Grants for Postgraduate Students should first read the Information for Applicants, complete an Application Form, and send it to the ANZSHM Grants Coordinator, Associate Professor Louella McCarthy: email@example.com.
 A list of previous recipients is available here.